soxueren/atsd/api/data/series/insert.md

 ### Fields

-The request contains an array of series objects, each containing an array of timestamped samples.
+The request contains an array of series objects, each containing an array of timestamped value objects.

 |**Name**|**Type**|**Description**|
 |:---|:---|:---|